wso2/docs-choreo-dev/en/pe-docs/docs/observability/audit-logs.md

 ### Audit log retention

-Choreo retains audit logs for one year and archives them for an additional year.
+{{ product_name }} retains audit logs for one year and archives them for an additional year.
 Therefore, the total retention period for audit logs is two years.

 ### Manage audit log access